Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 Finding a Job in Saudi Arabia

-If, despite the many problems that other expats encounter working in the country still wish to work there, and believe me the rewards are worth it, then you will need to find a sponsor.
+If, despite the many problems that other expats encounter working in the country, you still wish to work there (and believe me, the rewards are worth it), then you will need to find a sponsor.

 Working in the Kingdom of Saudi Arabia is not something that should be considered lightly.
-The culture, rules and whole way of doing things is just completely different to what many of us have experienced.
+The culture, rules and whole way of doing things are just completely different from what many of us have experienced.